On March 3, celebrate Japan’s Doll’s Festival (Hina Matsuri) with the beautiful Chirashi Sushi Cake and Temari Sushi.

-For the festival many families with daughters display colorful Hina Ningyo, a set of the traditional Emperor and Empress dolls dressed in kimono, and celebrate this day to pray for the girls’ growth and happiness.
+For the festival, many families with daughters display colorful Hina Ningyo, a set of the traditional Emperor and Empress dolls dressed in kimono, and celebrate this day to pray for the girls’ growth and happiness.

-I usually serve Chirashi Sushi in a bowl (see above), but this year I made it a little more special for my soon-to-be 4 year old daughter who loves anything pretty (who doesn’t?).
+I usually serve Chirashi Sushi in a bowl, but this year I made it a little more special for my soon-to-be 4-year-old daughter who loves anything pretty.
 I made a sushi cake out of Chirashi Sushi thanks to my Japanese mommy friend who gave me this idea.

-- 10-12 pieces of salmon sashimi
+- 10-12 pieces sashimi-grade salmon

-- 12 boiled shrimp
+- 12 shrimp (boiled)

-- ⅓-1/2 cup ikura (salmon roe)
+- ⅓-½ cup ikura (salmon roe)

 - Place the rest of rice into a large bowl and add one packet of Chirashi Sushi Mix while the rice is still hot.
 Fold everything together with the rice using a rice paddle.
 Gently slice through the rice to separate the grains.
 Cover with moist towel so it will not dry out.